New Vision™ Medical Stabilization Service

 Breaking the Cycle of Addiction

-When faced with a drug or alcohol addiction, the idea of “detox” is the last thing many are willing to consider.
-But it is the first thing they need in order to begin on the road to recovery.
+When faced with a drug or alcohol addiction, the idea of “detox” is that last thing many are willing to consider.
+Though this can be scary to some people this is the first thing they need to consider in order to be on the road to recovery.
 With medical options available and an ongoing desire to remain free of the stronghold of substance abuse, many individuals can resume and maintain healthy lifestyles.
-Inpatient medical stabilization services are now available at St Petersburg General Hospital for adults ages 18 and older who are currently using or experiencing acute withdrawal from drugs or alcohol.
+Inpatient medical stabilization services are now available at St. Petersburg General Hospital for adults ages 18 and older who is currently using or experiencing acute withdrawal from drugs and alcohol.

 - Medical Stabilization

 This medical stabilization service accepts most Insurance, Medicaid and Medicare plans.
 Come let our highly skilled treatment team of doctors, nurses and social workers help you to break free of addiction together.